Kim Jong Un: The US wants to engage North Korea but doesn't know how

 Experts believe this put Mr Kim further down the priority list than he would like.

-The perceived risk from Beijing "supersedes the risk from Pyongyang", according to Christopher Greene, a Korean analyst with Crisis Group.
+The perceived risk from Beijing "supersedes the risk from Pyongyang", according to Christopher Green, a Korean analyst with Crisis Group.

 "I think the US has just decided that a strategy of deterrence and containment is the best that they can do.
 And I can understand why.
 We are in a situation where North Korea can rely on Russia and China more than has been the case in decades.
 What exactly does the US have that North Korea would respond to?"

-He says "creative diplomacy would be welcome", but adds, "I don't think there's way forward right now".
+He says "creative diplomacy would be welcome", but adds, "I don't think there's a way forward right now".

 Fire, fury and friendship